Copy of CHEAH W.L’s CV available here: 180920_CHEAH_Wui_Ling_CV_master_full

 Visiting Professional, International Criminal Court.

-Young Amicus Curiae, Singapore Supreme Court, in the case of PP v Chong Kai Xiong and others SGHC 101, on the issue of illegal assemblies and processions.
+Young Amicus Curiae, Singapore Supreme Court, in the case of PP v Chong Kai Xiong and others SGHC 101.

 Teaching Faculty, Centre for Transnational Legal Studies, London (International Criminal Law).